hal/console/npm/README.md

-Before running the console you need to configure the allowed origins of the HTTP management endpoint.
+Starts a local web server listening to http://localhost:3000.
+Please make sure to configure the allowed origins of the HTTP management endpoint.

 - Standalone mode